Misba0019/LangDetect/README.md

 - Node.js (version 18 or higher)

+## Libraries Used

+- [franc](https://www.npmjs.com/package/franc): For detecting the language code.
+- [langs](https://www.npmjs.com/package/langs): For mapping language codes to human-readable names.
+- [colors](https://www.npmjs.com/package/colors): For adding color to console outputs.
+How It Works

 ## How It Works

 1. The tool takes a text input from the command line.